 If you have supernatural powers, you might be able to move it.
 Try pressing it with your finger.

-Seasonal Flowers
+Seasonal flowers

 Dragon God's Pine

 There is also a tree associated with dragons here.
 A very tall pine tree.
-It is called the "Dragon God's Pine" because it looks like a dragon rising, and is said to be 250 years old.
+It is called the "Dragon God's Pine" because it looks like a dragon rising from it, and is said to be 250 years old.

-Worship hall
+worship hall

 Magnificent roof tiles!
 And gorgeous carvings.
 Ryusenji Temple enshrines the Eight Great Dragon Kings.
-The Eight Great Dragon Kings are the gods of water.
+The Eight Great Dragon Kings are gods of water.
 This photo was taken during the rain showers brought by the Eight Great Dragon Kings.

-Main Hall
+Main shrine

-[Mogami Honzan Mitaki Ryusenji Temple]
+[Mogami Motoyama Ryusenji Temple]

-Address: 900 Shimoashimori, Kita Ward, Okayama City
+Address: 900 Shimoashimori, Kita Kita Ward, Okayama City

 TEL: 086-295-0130